 46. Sleep Mask – You’re ready to sleep or take a nap but everyone else still wants to watch TV?
 I make sure to bring a sleep mask whenever we travel.

-48. Money Belt – If you are going on a shore excursion and you are worried about the safety passport, wallet, and phone, get a hidden money belt to keep your phone and wallet secure.
+48. Money Belt – If you are going on a shore excursion and you are worried about the safety of your passport, wallet, and phone, get a hidden money belt to keep your phone and wallet secure.

 49. Water Shoes – If you’re going on a shore excursion and you’re headed to the beach, bring your water shoes.
 This is the exact same one I have and I love the design and fit.
 Whethere the sand is hot or the beach is rocky, this is perfect.